 C3 on pin 11 filters the high frequency noise that can enter in the input and that can cause intermodulation aliasing noise at the output.
 No signal at frequency greater than half of the switching frequency can enter in the IC without generating aliasing noise.

-The electrolitic capacitors must have a good ESR, ESL at switching frequency (around 100Khz) and a sufficient maximum operating voltage.
+The electrolytic capacitors must have a good ESR, ESL at switching frequency (around 100Khz) and a sufficient maximum operating voltage.

 The low pass filter placed after the switching stage is dimensioned to eliminate the high frequency PWM waves and to feed the audio signal to the loudspeaker.
-The losses in the filter capacitor C14 due to the ESR will be neglegible if multilayer film capacitors are used.
-Multilayer Mylar, Polypropilen or Policarbonate film capacitors are recomended, avoid using ceramic capacitors.
+The losses in the filter capacitor C14 due to the ESR will be negligible if multilayer film capacitors are used.
+Multilayer Mylar, Polypropilen or Policarbonate film capacitors are recommended, avoid using ceramic capacitors.